fgrabowski/fgrabowski/README.md

 Ever since I joined to HackerSpace Trojmiasto I gained experience with microcontrollers and IoT.
 Some of my projects are build on top of ESP32 or Raspberry Pico.
-And I am still learning low-end development tech stack, meant by Rust, Python.
-Also I needed to do Frontend on my web applications, ReactJS.

 Fluent in Python, learning TypeScript and Rust.
 However, before starting project, I choose language that fits the best and learn it if needed.